-One of my "go-to" first activities in Wixie is the All About Me Trading Card.
+One of my "go-to" first activities is the All About Me trading card.
 It not only lets me learn about my students, it gives the students a chance to learn to type text and add text boxes, add an image from their web cam and explore the stickers.

-Trading cards are meant to be traded, so if you have access to a printer, ask students to click the Send button, choose Print>Repeat Page>Trading Cards to print nine copies of their card on one sheet of paper.
+Trading cards are meant to be swapped, so if you have access to a printer, have students go to the File menu and choose Print.
+At the print dialog, they should check the Repeat Page box and choose Trading Cards to print nine copies of their card on one sheet of paper.

-Have students cut out their cards and trade with their classmates so they can learn their names and things that might be useful about the classmates.
-Store the collected cards in old Altoid® tins or the binder sleeves designed for storing business or sport cards.
+Have students cut out their cards and trade with their classmates, so they can learn their names and things that might be useful about their classmates.
+Store the collected cards in old Altoid® tins or the binder sleeves designed for storing business or sports cards.